Holmes Products

 Holmes Products Corp. or Holmes Group is a company based in Milford, Massachusetts, that produces mechanical fans, space heaters, and humidifiers.

 History

 Holmes Products was founded by Jordan Kahn in 1982.
 In 2005, Berkshire Partners, Holmes' parent company, sold Holmes Products to Jarden Corporation for US$625.9 million.
 At the time of the sale, the brands of Holmes included Rival (acquired in 1999), Crock-Pot, Bionaire and White Mountain.
+In 2015, Jaden Corporation was combined into Newell Brands and operates under Sunbeam Products, Inc. It licenses its fans to SEG Products, a Montreal based consumer goods company.